spencerhaugh/segment-docs/src/connections/storage/catalog/snowflake/index.md

 ### Create Virtual Warehouse

-The Segment Snowflake destination requires a Snowflake [virtual warehouse](https://docs.snowflake.net/manuals/user-guide/warehouses.html) to load data in to.
-To avoid conflicts with other regular operations in your cluster, we recommend creating a new warehouse just for Segment loads, but this is not mandatory.
-An X-Small warehouse works for most customers when starting.
+The Segment Snowflake destination requires a Snowflake [virtual warehouse](https://docs.snowflake.net/manuals/user-guide/warehouses.html) to load data into.
+To avoid conflicts with other regular operations in your cluster, Segment recommends creating a new warehouse just for Segment loads, but this is not mandatory.
+An X-Small sized warehouse works for most customers when starting.

 To create a warehouse using the UI,

 ![](images/create_virtual_warehouse.png)

+To create a warehouse using SQL, copy the following code snippet into

 ```sql
 CREATE WAREHOUSE "SEGMENT_WAREHOUSE"